The Best Restaurants in Sarasota, Florida (and nearby)!

 Disclaimer: This post contains affiliate links which we may make commission from.
 As always, we only recommend places and products we love!

-An hour south of Tampa, Florida you’ll find Sarasota; the home to many unbelievable white sand beaches and some of the most terrific local dining we have ever had!
-We always enjoy finding new favorites so we decided to compile a list of the best restaurants in Sarasota and surrounding areas.
-So stop and enjoy all the delicious dining options this amazing area has to offer.
+An hour south of Tampa, Florida you’ll find Sarasota, the home to many unbelievable white sand beaches and a number of terrific dining establishments, especially when it comes to seafood!
+After living in Sarasota for a little while and then moving back in 2021, we always enjoy finding new favorite places to eat so we decided to compile a list of the best restaurants in Sarasota and surrounding areas.
+So stop and enjoy all the delicious dining options this amazing area has to offer!

 Hours: Restaurant & Bakery: November–April, Monday–Thursday: 6am–8pm Friday–Saturday: 6am–9pm